 - There are photos of paella outside the restaurant.
 A good rice place will assume you know what a paella looks like!

-- Paella may be the most famous Spanish dish, but it’s not served everywhere in Spain.
+- Paella may be the most famous Spanish dish internationally, but it’s not served everywhere in Spain.
 My personal rule of thumb – the further you are from the Comunidad Valenciana (the spiritual home of paella) the less likely you are to get good rice.

-Where to eat the best rice in Villajoyosa
+How to find the best paella in Villajoyosa

 Most restaurants in our town – Villajoyosa/La Vila Joiosa – feature rice dishes.
 But these are our favourites: